A/B testing can be as simple as reciting the alphabet.

 This is where Content Experiments used to be, but Google is phasing them out for Optimize.
 You can sign up for it by clicking the “Learn More” link.

 Alternatively, you can navigate directly to Google Optimize and click “Sign up for Free.”

 Then, click “Create Account” and give your account a name.
 This can either be your company’s name, or your own name.

 Then, you’ll need to create a container.
 Use your domain name to keep things simple.

 Once you’ve created your account and container, you’ll see the Experiments view.
 This is where all of your future experiments will be kept.

-To launch your first experiment, click the gray info icon in the top right, Then, you’ll see a checklist of tasks to complete.
+To launch your first experiment, click blue button on the top right.
+Then, you’ll see a list of options.

 According to this checklist, your next step is creating an experiment.
 If you want to start testing as quickly as possible, this makes sense.

 But for the sake of having your account fully set up before you start launching tests, I recommend linking your Google Analytics account first.
 So for now, skip over step two, and click “Link to Google Analytics.”